Defy gravity with these top techniques to create a levitating product photo

 Use your hands (and Photoshop!)

-If you are skilled at Photoshop and post-production a simple way to achieve a floating effect is just to hold each item in place with your hands.
+If you are skilled at Photoshop and post-production a simple way to achieve a floating effect is just to hold each item in place with your hands or with a skewer.

 Sally from @foodogenic.studio used this technique to create her images by photographing each item separately and then combining them to create a final composite image.